School where boy shot teacher reopens with added security

 Jethro said he still had some concern “it might happen again,” but that the increased security make him feel better.

-Melissa McBride, who brought her fourth-grade twins to school, said one of them wasn’t sleeping that well after the shooting.
-She said they felt better after attending an open house at the school last week.
+Melissa McBride, who brought her fourth-grade twins to school, said one of them wasn’t sleeping that well after the shooting, but the children felt better after attending an open house at the school last week.

-“They saw the metal detectors and that was a comfort,” she said.
-“It was a calm atmosphere.
-It was huge to see their friends and everybody being happy.”
+“It was huge to see their friends and everybody being happy,” she said.

 McBride said she was comforted when she saw the twins “going into school with no hesitation,” but that she was still “a little nervous.”

-Many parents walked their children into the school, but Jordan Vestre said his third-grade son, Jaxon, asked if he could walk in alone.
+Many parents walked their children in, but Jordan Vestre said his third-grader, Jaxon, asked if he could walk in alone.
 Vestre said he gave Jaxon a hug and “stood back a little teary-eyed and watched him high-five all the police officers and the mayor.”

-Vestre said he and his son have come a long way since the day of the shooting, when Vestre got an alert on his phone while he was at the grocery store.
-When Jaxon reunited with his family that day, “We were a mess,” Vestre said.

 Vestre said his son “fully understands what happened.”
 But he added: “How do you talk to an 8-year-old about a school shooting?
 It’s ridiculous.”

-Eve Parham said her fourth-grade granddaughter was very excited to get back to school, particularly to her archery class.
-Parham praised the various safety measures that have been put in place, including the planned distribution of clear backpacks to students.
+Eve Parham said her fourth-grade granddaughter was very excited to return to school, particularly to her archery class.
+Parham praised the additional safety measures, including the planned distribution of clear backpacks to students.

-There were two other shootings in Newport News schools in the 16 months before the shooting.
-In September 2021, two 17-year-old students were wounded when a 15-year-old boy fired shots in a crowded high school hallway.
+There were two other shootings in Newport News schools in the 16 months before the Richland shooting.
+Two 17-year-old students were wounded when a 15-year-old boy fired shots in a crowded high school hallway.
 Two months later, an 18-year-old student fatally shot a 17-year-old in the parking lot of a different high school.

 “Unfortunately, the teacher had to be our sacrificial lamb to bring this to light,” Parham said, referring to Zwerner.
 “I applaud her.
-And I’m grateful that she’s okay and that it caused this reaction.
-I think it’ll help all the schools in the city of Newport News.”
+And I’m grateful that she’s okay and that it caused this reaction.”

+Eric Billet, who has a second-grader and a fourth-grader at Richneck, said that although he’s happy with the increased security, he also fears that Richneck could be “slightly overcorrecting” with some of its new policies, including not wanting students to bring in toys or anything that’s not considered educational.

+“It’s good, but I just don’t want it to turn into a prison feel if you start cracking down on too many things,” Billet said.

+James Graves, who heads the local teachers union, the Newport News Education Association, said he has heard from several were told that if they weren’t ready to come back, they must use their personal leave time or the Family and Medical Leave Act, which provides some employees with up to 12 weeks of unpaid, job-protected leave.

+“There are teachers who are glad to kind of go back because they care about the kids, and there are teachers who cannot handle trauma and stress the way other teachers can,” Graves said.
+“I want to make sure the teachers who cannot handle that stress because of what happened, that they are taken care of.”

-The school board chair, Lisa Surles-Law, said roses were handed out to the students and therapy dogs were made available to all first-grade students.
+The school board chair, Lisa Surles-Law, said roses were handed out to the students and therapy dogs were made available to all first-graders.

-Zwerner’s classroom, where the shooting took place, remained closed.
-Surles-Law said Zwerner’s students will be taught in another classroom that has been painted and made to look welcoming.
+Zwerner’s classroom remained closed.
+Her students will be taught in another classroom, Surles-Law said.

 “I walked the building a little while ago, and (the teachers) are very excited to welcome their students back,” she said.